Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: Cyber Mobility Mirror (CMM)

 \section{Cyber Mobility Mirror (CMM)}

 To explore the potential of the roadside sensing system, we propose a novel infrastructure-based object-level perception system, named \textit{Cyber Mobility Mirror}.
-In this section, the core concept of CMM and the framework of CMM in real-world traffic environments are introduced.
+In this section, the core concept of CMM and the associated platform implemented in the real world are introduced.